-The Barony Centre is open 7 days per week throughout the year: Monday to Saturday: 10am - 5pm, Sunday 12noon - 5pm
+The Barony Centre is open 6 days per week throughout the year: Monday to Saturday: 10am - 4pm.

-The Barony Centre Cafe opens Monday to Saturday 10am with last orders at 4pm except Sundays when it opens at 12 noon.
+The Barony Centre Cafe opens Monday to Saturday 10am until 4pm.

-West Kilbride Community Initiative Ltd has created a dedicated Craft Exhibition and Activities Centre both as a focal point for Craft Town Scotland and a regional focus for craft and design.
-Within one beautifully designed venue, visitors can enjoy touring craft and cross art form exhibitions, choose from a range of stunning craft work in the Gallery Shop, take part in creative activities and finish the visit off by sampling the Barony cafe's freshly made coffee and home baking.
+West Kilbride Community Initiative Ltd has created the Barony Centre as a focal point for Craft Town Scotland.
+Within one beautifully designed venue, visitors can choose from a range of stunning craft work in the Gallery Shop, take part in creative activities and finish the visit off by sampling the Barony cafe's freshly made coffee and home baking.

 The Barony Centre opened to the public on the 1st of May 2012 and was made possible by the following awards:

 GCA Big Lottery Fund Scotland: £881,154